Abnormal light propagation and the underdetermination of theory by evidence in astrophysics: Maxwell equations in flat spacetime and FLRW cosmology

 This is a Schr\"odinger-like equation, which has several known solutions.
 One of them is in the form of an Airy function \cite{berry1979,lekner2009}.
 Therefore, in our case, the field can propagate as

-where $\mbox{Ai}$ is the Airy function, and $a$ is an arbitrary parameter that allow us to have finite energy of the wavepacket \cite{lekner2009}.
+where $\mbox{Ai}$ is the Airy function, and $\beta$ is an arbitrary parameter that allows us to model a finite-energy wavepacket \cite{lekner2009}.

-The above solution presents curved trajectories in the $y$-$u$ plane, i.e., as the wavepackets propagate along $u=x-\tau$ direction, it deflects also on transversal $y$-direction.
+The above solution presents different intensity lobes that follow curved trajectories in the $y$-$u$ plane, i.e., as parts of the wavepacket propagate along the light-cone direction $u=x-\tau$, it deflects also on transversal $y$-direction.
 This behaviour does not occur for a plane wave, which does not manifest any kind of deflection in its transverse direction.
 This can be studied numerically through the intensity of this wavepacket

-In Fig.~\ref{fig:my_label}, we contour plot the square of intensity $b^2$, on the $y$-$u$ plane with $a=0.1$, to show that this Airy solution has several lobes that behave differently, deflecting in a different manner.
+In Figure \ref{fig:my_label}, we contour plot the square of intensity $b^2$, on the $y$-$u$ plane with $\beta=0.1$, to show that this Airy solution has several lobes that behave differently, deflecting in a different manner.
 In the plot, the red line shows the curved trajectory of the maximum intensity of this wavepacket.
 In the usual plane wave solution, all trajectories should be vertical lines in such plots.
 Therefore, the abnormally-propagating solution \eqref{Airygensolution} deflects itself during its propagation due to its dynamics on the transverse plane.